rm511130/Concourse-Workshop/README.md

     - The execution time was faster
     - Concourse is keeping track of the build number
     - You obtained the exact same results: i.e. the echo of the `Hello` phrase.

+- Go back to your Concourse Web GUI and refresh the screen.
+You should see nothing new.
+No pipelines have been created just yet.

 **Let's recap:**
 - You ssh'ed into your Workshop VM and verified the versions of certain installed CLIs (Command Line Interface) such as the cf CLI.
 - You installed Concourse on your Workshop VM using docker-compose
 - You used the **fly** CLI
-- You create one of the simplest Concourse Pipelines possible.
-It had a single task.
+- You create one of the simplest Concourse tasks possible.
+- You haven't yet created your first pipeline.

 - Congratulations, you have completed LAB-1.